zivtech/puppet-drupal-php/README.md

 ### What drupal_php affects

-* Installs php, many extensions, and apache
+* Installs php, php-fpm, many extensions, and apache
 * Modifies some apache configurations (installing modules, optionally changing listen ports)
+* Installs a default fpm pool that listens at 127.0.0.0:9001